rimutaka/posts/lambda-url-with-cloudfront/readme-cloudfront-guide.md

 ## Response headers policy

-Use this policy only if you want CloudFront to add CORS and other headers to the response on top or instead of what the lambda returned in its response.
+Use this policy only if you want CloudFront to add CORS and other headers to the response on top or instead of what the lambda returns in its response.
 For example, this sample policy adds all the necessary CORS headers to let scripts running in your local DEV environment (https://localhost:8080) call the lambda function:

 ![sample response policy](./cf-response-policy-with-cors.png)